rssor/fs_xgspon_mod/README.md

 # Telus
 ./fs_xgspon_mod.py install GPON227000fe telus ARCB12ab34cd

-# KPN should not use this command, but overrideslot instead
+# KPN should not use this command, but overrideslot instead with slot 1!

 # Any arbitrary ISP as long as you know the equipment id/hwver/swver and necessary ethernet uni slot
 ./fs_xgspon_mod.py install GPON227000fe manual ALCL12ab34cd --hwver SOMETHING --swver ELSE --eqvid EQUIPMENT --eth_slot 10